-$z(T) = \lambda \beta T^{\beta - 1}$
+$$z(T) = \lambda \beta T^{\beta - 1}$$

-Where:
+where:

-z(T) is the current failure intensity at time T (normalised per km length)

-T is the cumulative time (i.e. age of the cable at failure, in years)
+z(T) is the current failure intensity at time T (normalised per km length) T is the cumulative time (i.e. age of the cable at failure, in years)

-β is the shape parameter

-λ is the scale parameter
+β is the shape parameter λ is a scale parameter

-The above process is carried out for corrective actions, failures and third party damage for gas pressure, HSL and XLPE cables.
+The above process is carried out for corrective actions, failures and third party damage for fluid filled cables.
 Table D.3 shows the modelled Cow-AMSAA parameters for each cable type.